Sonu-kumawat-ai/mocktest-simulator/README.md

 - DOC/DOCX

 Files can be messy, poorly formatted, or contain complex question structures.
 Gemini API will intelligently parse them.

+Notes on answer handling:
+- If answer key is present, Gemini verifies it.
+- If answer key is wrong, Gemini corrects it.
+- If answer key is missing, Gemini infers a best answer.

 ## Question Format Examples